DamianStachowicz/a-chau/README.md

-# A Chau - Vietnamese Restaurant Website
+# Á Châu - Vietnamese Restaurant Website

-A modern, responsive website for "A Chau" Vietnamese restaurant built with Angular 20 and featuring Vietnamese-inspired cuisine tailored for local tastes.
+A modern, responsive website for "Á Châu" Vietnamese restaurant built with Angular 20 and featuring Vietnamese-inspired cuisine tailored for local tastes.

 ## 🍜 About

-A Chau showcases Vietnamese-inspired cuisine with a modern web experience.
+Á Châu showcases Vietnamese-inspired cuisine with a modern web experience.
 The website features:

 - **Unique Menu Display**: Interactive menu with Vietnamese-inspired dishes and descriptions
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices